-The purpose of the Stock Option Plan is to enable the Company and its designated subsidiaries to attract, retain and motivate key employees who are important to the success and growth of the Company and to create a mutuality of interest between the key employees and the stockholders of the Company by granting the key employees options to purchase Common Stock.
-Under the Stock Option Plan, as currently constituted, 679,635 shares of Common Stock may be issued.
-The Stock Option Plan provides for two classes of options: Class A Options, which have an exercise price of \$4.21 per share, and Class B Options, which have an exercise price of not less than the fair market value of the Common Stock at the time of grant.
-Class A Options to purchase an aggregate of 221,397 shares of Common Stock are presently outstanding, and Class B Options to purchase an aggregate of 447,400 shares of Common Stock are presently outstanding.
-If options are canceled, expire or terminate unexercised, the shares of Common Stock shall again be available for the grant of options, provided that the number of shares covered by Class A Options shall be reduced by the number of Class A Options that are canceled, expire or are terminated.
+The purpose of the Stock Option Plan is to enable the Company and its designated subsidiaries to attract, retain and motivate key employees (and, if the proposed amendments are adopted, Consultants) who are important to the success and growth of the Company and to create a mutuality of interest between the such individuals and the stockholders of the Company by granting such individuals options to purchase Common Stock.
+Under the Stock Option Plan, as currently constituted, 3,929,635 shares of Common Stock may be issued pursuant to the exercise of options granted thereunder.
+The Stock Option Plan provides for two classes of options: Class A Options, which have an exercise price of \$4.21 per share, and Class B Options, which have exercise prices of not less than the fair market value of the Common Stock at the time of grant.
+Class A Options to purchase an aggregate of 170,000 shares of Common Stock were outstanding as of April 8, 1999, and Class B Options to purchase an aggregate of 3,203,000 shares of Common Stock were outstanding as of such date.
+If options are canceled, expire or terminate unexercised, the shares of Common Stock covered by such options are again available for the grant of options, except that the number of shares that may be issued pursuant to the exercise of Class A Options is reduced by the number of Class A Options that are canceled, expire or are terminated.
 Both incentive stock options and non-qualified stock options may be issued under the Stock Option Plan.

-The maximum number of shares of Common Stock with respect to which options may be granted under the Stock Option Plan to each participant could not exceed 50,000 shares in 1996, and shall not exceed 50,000 in each year thereafter.
-To the extent that shares for which options are permitted to be granted to a participant during a year are not covered by a grant of an option in such year, such shares shall automatically increase the number of shares of Common Stock available for grant of options to the participant in the subsequent year.
+The maximum number of shares of Common Stock with respect to which options may be granted under the Stock Option Plan to any participant in any fiscal year cannot exceed 100,000 shares.
+To the extent that shares for which options are permitted to be granted to a participant during a year are not covered by a grant of an option in such year, such shares shall automatically increase the number of shares of Common Stock available for grant of options to such participant in the subsequent year.

-The Stock Option Plan is administered by a committee appointed by the Company's Board of Directors, consisting of two or more directors, each of whom qualifies as a disinterested person within the meaning of Rule 16b-3 promulgated under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and as an outside director within the meaning of Section 162(m) of the Code.
+The Stock Option Plan is to be administered by the Company's Board of Directors or by a committee of two or more directors appointed by the Board (the "Committee"), each of whom qualifies as a non-employee director within the meaning of Rule 16b-3 promulgated under the Securities Exchange Act of 1934 (the "Exchange Act"), and as an outside director within the meaning of Section 162(m) of the Code.
+The Stock Option Plan is currently administered by the Stock Option Committee of the Board of Directors.
 The committee has the full authority and discretion, subject to the terms of the Stock Option Plan, to determine those individuals who are eligible to be granted options and the amount and type of options.
 Terms and conditions of options are set forth in written option agreements, consistent with the terms of the Stock Option Plan.
-No option shall be granted under the Stock Option Plan on or after September 30, 2004 (the tenth anniversary of the effective date of the Stock Option Plan), but options granted prior to such date may extend beyond that
+No option shall be granted under the Stock Option Plan on or after September 30, 2004 (the tenth anniversary of the effective date of the Stock Option Plan), but options granted prior to such date may extend beyond that date.